 - Required Disclosure.
 In the event Receiving Party is required by legal process to disclose any of Disclosing Party’s Confidential Information, Receiving Party shall provide Disclosing Party prompt notice of such requirement so that Disclosing Party may seek a protective order or other appropriate remedy or waive compliance with the provisions of these Terms.
 In the event that a protective order or other remedy is obtained, Receiving Party shall use all reasonable efforts to assure that any Confidential Information disclosed by Receiving Party will be covered by such order or other remedy and that a copy of the same shall be provided to Disclosing Party.
 Whether such protective order or other remedy is obtained or Disclosing Party waives compliance with the provisions of these Terms, Receiving Party will disclose only that portion of the Confidential Information that Receiving Party is legally required to disclose.

 - Client Data.
 Any Participant Data (defined below) or other data submitted by or on behalf of Client to the Program, Program Website or Program App and any data returned to Client based on the results of such submitted data is “Client Data”.
-As between Wondr Health and Client, Client retains all rights, title, and interest in and to the Client Data.
-Client Data does not include any data or other information generated by Wondr Health through any automated data analysis, processing or other normal operations of the Wondr Health Information or any Wondr Health Data (as defined below).
+As between Wondr Health and Client, and except as otherwise set out herein, Client retains all rights, title, and interest in and to the Client Data.
+Client Data does not include any data or other information received from a third party who is not acting on behalf of Client nor any information generated by Wondr Health through any data analysis, processing or other normal operations of Wondr Health.
 Client hereby authorizes Wondr Health to access, use, process and store Client Data as necessary to perform or provide the Services and perform its obligations hereunder and exercise its rights hereunder.
 For the avoidance of doubt, Participant Data that is submitted to Wonder Health in Wondr Health’s capacity as a Covered Entity under HIPAA (defined below) is not Client Data.

 - Wondr Health Data.
-During and after the Term, Wondr Health may use any Client Data to operate and improve Wondr Health’s products and services.
-Client represents and warrants to Wondr Health that it has the legal right and authorization to provide all Client Data to the Platform for use as set forth in these Terms.
-Wondr Health may de-identify or anonymize Client Data such that it is no longer considered protected health information or personally identifiable information (such data, “Wondr Health Data”).
-With respect to Wondr Health Data created in accordance with the above license, Client hereby grants Wondr Health a perpetual, worldwide, irrevocable, non-exclusive, sublicensable, royalty-free, right and license to use, copy, and transmit such Wondr Health Data for internal research, product and service development and improvement purposes.
+During and after the Term, Wondr Health may use any Client Data as necessary or useful for Wondr Health or the operation and/or improvement of Wondr Health’s products and services.
+Client represents and warrants to Wondr Health that it has the legal right and authorization to provide all Client Data and any rights in such Client Data as set forth in these Terms.
+Wondr Health may, as its sole and exclusive discretion, de-identify or anonymize Client Data such that it is no longer considered protected health information, is no longer considered personally identifiable information, or otherwise no longer contains personally identifying information (such data, “Wondr Health Data”).
+With respect to Wondr Health Data, Client hereby grants Wondr Health a perpetual, worldwide, irrevocable, non-exclusive, sublicensable, royalty-free, right and license to use, copy, and transmit such Wondr Health Data for internal research, product and service development and improvement purposes.

 - The Parties acknowledge that, in connection with providing the Services incident to the Program, Wondr Health and Client may receive from each other or from the Participants, certain information that may constitute “protected health information” or “PHI,” as those terms are defined by HIPAA, or that may otherwise be subject to protection under certain federal or state privacy and security rules, regulations and laws (such information, “Personal Information”, and such laws together with HIPAA, “Privacy Laws”).
 The Parties each agree that they will comply with the provisions of all Privacy Laws as it relates to the use, access to, maintenance, protection, disclosure, return and destruction of PHI and other Personal Information.
 As used herein, “Participant Data” means all information, data and other content, in any form or medium, that is collected, downloaded or otherwise received, directly or indirectly from the Participant.
 Client acknowledges and agrees that any transfer of Client Data will be in a manner, timeframe and frequency as required by Wondr Health.
 To the extent Client Data constitutes PHI under HIPAA, such Client Data will be covered by the Business Associate Agreement attached hereto as Appendix 1, which is hereby incorporated by reference into these Terms.
 Client acknowledges and agrees that it is solely responsible for maintaining the security and operability of its own systems and devices used to access the Wondr Health Information or Services and ensuring timely transmission of, and the accuracy, quality, integrity, and reliability of all Client Data.
 To the extent that Wondr Health (as defined in HIPAA) creates, receives, maintains, or transmits Participant Data that is PHI on behalf of Client as a Business Associate (as defined by HIPAA) of Client, Wondr Health and Client shall comply with the BAA.
 To the extent that Wondr Health creates or receives Participant Data that is PHI in its capacity as a Covered Entity, such Participant Data will only be used or disclosed in accordance with Wondr Health’s Notice of Privacy Practices or the Notice of Privacy Practices of independently contracted healthcare providers that provide services to Participants.